thesubtleties/atria-docs/docs/sessions-speakers/creating-sessions.md

 ---

-## Video Streaming
+## Video Platforms

 Add video streaming to your sessions with support for multiple platforms:

 ### Supported Platforms
 - **Vimeo** - Pre-recorded videos and live streams
 - **Mux** - Professional streaming with analytics (PUBLIC and SIGNED playback)
-- **Zoom** - Live, interactive meetings
+- **Zoom** - Live meetings (opens externally)
+- **Jitsi (JaaS)** - Embedded video conferencing with per-user authentication
+- **Other** - Link to any external platform (MS Teams, Google Meet, etc.)

 You can use different platforms for different sessions based on your needs.
-For example, use Mux for your keynote, Zoom for workshops, and Vimeo for pre-recorded content.
+For example, use Mux for your keynote, Jitsi for workshops, Zoom for external meetings, and Vimeo for pre-recorded content.

 ### Adding Streaming to a Session